danivenk/UVA_Extreme-Astrophysics_Final-Project/README.txt

-This is the Gravitational Project solution for the Extreme Astrophysics course
+This is the Gravitational Project solution for the Extreme Astrophysics course (2021) Altho in the end the project failed due to time constraints it was still uploaded.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 made by Dani van Enk 11823526